dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 [da.stack](https://docs.dask.org/en/latest/array-api.html#dask.array.stack).

-Here we concatenate the first ten dask arrays along a few axes, to get an easier-to-understand picture of how this looks.
+Here we concatenate the first ten Dask arrays along a few axes, to get an easier-to-understand picture of how this looks.
 Take a look both at how the shape changes as we change the `axis=` parameter both in the table on the left and the image on the right.